baseio/walk-aarch-2021/README.md

 src/data/* can easily be updated (see tools/).

 Making a custom effect for each graduation would be great fun!

-## Code architecture

-Settings: Define static props
-Index:  Bootstrap, based on settings
-Routes: Decide what to do (triggered by location.hash changes)
-Action: Decide how to do it (including orchestration of other modules)

 ## Notes on setting up a dev env